-- C1 Show receptive (reading and listening) and productive (writing and speaking) skills in two languages to BA Honours degree standard - C2 Perform a range of communicative tasks - C3 Undertake translation and liaison/consecutive interpretation from and into the target language, in a range of genres - C4 Make effective use of language reference materials, such as grammars, dictionaries and corpora - C5 Use technological tools in translation and interpreting such as post-editing of machine-translation output and using Computer-Assisted Translation (CAT) tools C6 Practice independent language learning
+- C1 Show receptive (reading and listening) and productive (writing and speaking) skills in two languages to BA Honours degree standard - C2 Perform a range of communicative tasks - C3 Undertake translation and liaison/consecutive interpretation from and into the target language, in a range of genres - C4 Make effective use of language reference materials, such as grammars, dictionaries and corpora - C5 Use technological tools in translation and interpreting such as post-editing of machine-translation output and using Computer-Assisted Translation (CAT) tools C6 Practice independent language learning - C7 (For students opting to write a year- abroad project, or a final-year dissertation or project) Undertake, and report upon, an independently conducted research exercise.

 Learning outcomes C1-2 are achieved via communicative, student-centred skills training, (e.g. developing and practising reading skills, enhancing listening skills through language laboratory work, analysing and practising different writing skills, and conducting oral discussion and presentation, both individually and as part of a team), and formal grammar instruction (e.g. guided study, exercises and use of IT resources).
 C1-2 skills may be further enhanced by delivery of specified modules in the target language.
 These skills are developed and consolidated during the year abroad.
+These skills are developed and consolidated during the year abroad.
 C3 is achieved by guided translation and interpretation into and out of the target language, and analysis of translation and interpreting techniques.
 C4-6 are achieved in the teaching of C1-3, and further enhanced by study skills sessions as detailed in section 13 (below).
 Self-access language learning is also encouraged in order to further both C4 and C5.
+C7 is developed particularly in undertaking a research project or a dissertation in the final stage of the programme.

 C1-3 are assessed by written continuous assessment and class tests (evaluating student progress) and unseen written examination (reading, writing, translating and interpreting skills), aural examination (listening and writing skills) and oral examination (listening, speaking and interpreting skills).
 Skills C4-6 are not formally assessed.
+C7 is assessed by dissertation / final-year project.